βΉ go back

 Intern on Cloudflare’s Queues team.
 I added debugging features for Queues to the Cloudflare dashboard, which had a feature conversion rate of 50+%.
 I also performed service-wide migrations with Kubernetes and Helm, introduced E2E testing to the Queues frontend UI with Cypress, and created Grafana dashboards to track feature usage metrics.

-👩🔬 UBC D-Lab
+π©βπ¬ UBC D-Lab

-Jan. - Apr.
-2023
+Jan.
+2023 - Apr.
+2024

 Research assistant under Professors Dongwook Yoon, Ivan Beschastnikh, and Cleidson de Souza.
 I explored the characterization and identification of software engineering workflow types via network analysis, writing visualization scripts and queries in Python and Neo4j for the quantitative aspects of analysis.
+Our paper, ‘Revealing Software Development Work Patterns with PR-Issue Graph Topologies’, will appear in FSE 2024.

-⠕ Replit
+β Replit

 May - Aug.
 2022